 Holidays: Here is a list of the Observed and National Costa Rican Public Holidays celebrated in the land of pura vida.
 Holidays often mean closed businesses, crowded beaches, parades through the streets and just a great excuse to take the day off.
-There are a lot so here is a cheat sheet to help you through.
-We invite you to print a copy and keep it near: Observed and National Public Holidays in Costa Rica
+This is a link to holiday information for 2020.

 Annual Events: We recently found this great link to a monthly listing of major annual activities and events (no exact dates but very useful info nonetheless) throughout the country: http://costarica.angloinfo.com/information/